opra-project/OPRA/README.md

 to unlock the full potential of your headphones regardless of your level of experience, which software you choose to use, or the price point of your gear.

-There is headphone EQ information spread across the internet in forums, subreddits, and Discord channels.
+Headphone EQ information is spread across the internet in forums, subreddits, and Discord channels.
 It is all out there, but is not very accessible.
 At the same time, there are pricey commercial headphone correction products, but they only work in certain software and with certain headphones.
-We believe that community is doing a better job measuring headphones and developing EQ curves, but their work is fragmented, not easily accessed in software, and difficult for people to use.
+We believe that the community is doing a better job measuring headphones and developing EQ curves, but their work is fragmented, not easily accessed in player software, and difficult for people to use.

 We have seen how efforts like [Wikipedia](https://wikipedia.com), [MusicBrainz](https://musicbrainz.org), and the [Open Source Seed Initiative](https://osseeds.org) successfully disrupt commercial